-Having multiple share classes mean we can apply the appropriate charging rates for different types of client for example, institutional or retail clients.
-All our mainstream share classes are shown in the table opposite.
-Each share class in the fund may have a different charge, minimum investment levels or other restrictions or features.
+Having multiple share classes means we can apply the appropriate charging rates for different types of client, for example, institutional or retail clients.
+All our mainstream share classes are shown in the table.
+Each share class in a fund may have a different charge, minimum investment levels or other restrictions or features.